- Download our Moving to the Netherlands Guide (PDF)

 + PRO: An egalitarian society

-Moving to the Netherlands from another Western country hardly feels like culture shock.
-Almost everyone is tolerant of non-Dutch speakers and speaks English.
-They also have an inclusive culture that isn’t materialistic, in which employers, employees and people of all ages socialise.
+Moving to the Netherlands from another Western country will entail little culture shock.
+Almost everyone is tolerant of non-Dutch speakers, and most Dutch speak English.
+They also have a highly inclusive culture.

 - CON: Learning to speak the language